Why is fast fashion so cheap? Here are all the differences with sustainable fashion

 Those who have been following us for a while know that Rifo’ chose the pre-sale model: we give people the possibility to purchase garments at an advantageous price before producing them, thus listening to the real market demand.

-We believe in this model not only because we aim to have a lower impact as a company.
-It’s also our common sense that drives us.
+We believe in this model not only because we aim to have a lower impact as a company, but it’s also our common sense that drives us.

 Today, however, irresponsible no sense market dynamics lead us in an opposite direction, thinking that producing while risking to throw away is more advantageous than avoiding doing that.
 On the other hand, the risk is calculated and it does not cause special damages, except to the environment.